9657232/Le-smrts/README.md

 ![BurgerTimeClone](https://github.com/9657232/Le-smrts/blob/main/Images/BurgerTimeScreenshot.png?raw=true)

-Game where you have to avoid enemies and make the Ingredients fall down and make burgers you will also have pepper which will stun enemies and
+Game where you have to avoid enemies and make the Ingredients fall down and make burgers you will also have pepper which will stun enemies

 Started: 11/11/2025